Tom-Latimer/emergency_waitlist/README.md

 - **Patient Registration:** Utilizes PHP forms to capture and validate user input before storing it in the database.
 - **Data Management:** PHP scripts interact with PostgreSQL using PDO (PHP Data Objects) for a secure and efficient database interaction.
 CRUD (Create, Read, Update, Delete) operations are encapsulated within the API.
-- **Security Measures:** The application implements basic security practices, including data validation and sanitation on the backend to prevent SQL injection and other common security threats.

 ## Installation and Configuration